zwilias/zwilias.github.com/_posts/2016-12-09-unit-test-output-formats-state-of-affairs.markdown

 So, using just 2 message types -- `testStarted` and `testResult` -- we've created a tiny little tree with one branch and one leaf node.
 We've indicated relations between the branch and its leaves, and we've indicated their status after running, together with how long they've run for.
 That's a "yay!" as far as I'm concerned.

 For more information about the GTOP protocol, I'll refer you to its official minisite -- which is literally empty at the time of writing: [gtop.ilias.xyz](https://gtop.ilias.xyz).
-Keep an eye on it for future updates.

 ### Creating adoption